deidarameow/deidarameow/README.md

 </td>
 <td>

 ౿ Call me Dei, or maybe Elias.
-That's my name! ˶ᵔ ᵕ ᵔ˶
+That's my name! ₍₍ ⚞(˶ˆᗜˆ˵)⚟ ⁾⁾

 My pronouns are he/him.
 ౿ I love watching Naruto so much.
 It makes me feel so happy and smile all the time.
 (Although it's also very sad.)